lightningdevkit/lightningdevkit.org/docs/index.md

 <div class="feature">
 <h3>Custom Block Data Sources</h3>

-Use a local full node, an SPV node, or your own server with API access to source data about the blockchain  and feed it to the LDK for decision-making about whether to sign a state update.
+Use a local full node, an SPV node, or your own Electrum server with API access to source data about the blockchain  and feed it to the LDK for decision-making about whether to sign a state update.

 [Documentation →](./basic-features/blockchain_data/)